hieuvp/learning-bash-script/brackets/README.md

 ## `$( Dollar Single Parentheses Dollar Q )$?`

+If you want to interpolate a command, but only the exit code and not the value, this is what you use.

+Although, really, this isn't so much a special bracket pattern as it is an interesting use of `$?`, since the above works even if there is a space between the `$( stuff )` and the `$?`.
+But a neat tip, nonetheless.

+However, in Bash, if statements will process the then branch if the expression after if has an exit code of 0 and the else branch otherwise, so, in this case, Matthew notes that we can drop all of the fancy stuff and simplify to:

 ## `$(( Dollar Double Parentheses ))`

 ## `[ Single Square Brackets ]`